pure-data/externals-howto/README.rst

     }

-Function ``outlet_float`` sends a floating point value (second argument) to the outlet that is specified by the first argument.
+Function ``outlet_float`` sends a floating point value (second argument) to the outlet specified by the first argument.

 We first store the counter in a floating point buffer.
 Afterwards the counter is incremented and not before that the buffer variable is sent to the outlet.

-What appears to be unnecessary on the first glance, makes sense after further inspection: the buffer variable has been declared as a ``t_float``, since ``outlet_float`` expects a floating point value and a typecast is inevitable.
+What appears to be unnecessary at first glance, makes sense after further inspection: the buffer variable has been declared as a ``t_float``, since ``outlet_float`` expects a floating point value and a typecast is inevitable.

-If the counter value was sent to the outlet before being incremented, this could result in an unwanted (though well defined) behaviour: If the counter outlet directly triggered its own inlet, the counter method would be called although the counter value was not yet incremented.
+If the counter value was sent to the outlet before being incremented, this could result in unwanted (though well defined) behaviour: if the counter outlet directly triggered its own inlet, the counter method would be called although the counter value was not yet incremented.
 Normally this is not what we want.